fingerskier/Interlude/README.md

 	- 'com' is one of the conventional directories
 	- 'path' is the CFC name plus sub-directories

-Components under the 'appController' directory are instantiated under application.controller Components under the 'appService' directory are instantiated under application.service Components under the 'appSession' directory are instantiated Components under the 'session' directory are instantiated in the session-scope Components under the 'request' directory are instantiated in request-scope
+These directories have special significance:
-- note that this could be fairly heavy if abused
+	!appController! - these CFCs are instantiated under application.controller !appService! - these CFCs are isntantiated under application.service !appSession! - these CFCs are persisted and are invoked per session (see below) !appRequest! - these CFCs are persisted and are invoked per request (see below) !session! - these CFCs are instantiated in the session-scope (see below) !request! - these CFCs are instantiated in the request-scope (see below)

 Example Application Structure